What I Wish I'd Known Before I Went Freelance

 When I first started working as a freelancer, I was scared.
 While, on one hand, I saw a limitless path stretching out in front of me, I also had a lot of questions: How does billing work?
 How do you do your taxes?
 What makes a good contract?
 What about healthcare?
 And saving for retirement?

 It's a well-documented fact that freelancers regularly struggle to be treated fairly in the professional world.
 Though the gig economy is booming, the prevalence of freelancers doesn't necessarily translate into fair treatment.
-Invoices are regularly left ignored or unpaid, there are no such thing as sick days, and health care comes straight from your own pocket.
+Invoices are regularly left ignored or unpaid and there are no such thing as sick days.

 Ultimately, there is no one-size-fits-all secret to being a good freelancer; it depends heavily on your industry, level of experience, and countless other personal traits.
 But, one thing is for certain: You'll be in a much better position if you take the time to hear from those who've been at it for a while.